 I want to mention this, as I used to get complaints from guests regarding local people being too pushy when trying to sell their products.
 In large European ports, this might not be the case, but in the Caribbean, this happens a lot.

-The main source of income for the Caribbean ports of call are cruise ships, and here I mainly refer to the smaller islands which rely on cruise ship passengers and crew members’ wallet.
+The main source of income for the Caribbean ports of call are cruise ships, and here I mainly refer to the smaller islands which rely on cruise ship passengers and crew members’ wallets.

 Many of them don’t have any particular industry developed, and cruise ships are their basic source of profit.